martonelab/PTMMasterlistCleaning/README.md

 ### Usage
 - all the code templates saves the files to the `output folder` and can be run independently
 - main thing is to change what file is read in and where to save (as csv or add a column to the masterlist)
-- default is to save to the masterlist
+- default is to save to the masterlist !!! need to make sure this is the case after

 ### Prerequisites
 * get access to **Martone Lab server** via Botany IT (photos or sequences) - or use Martone Lab Computer